jonhilgart22/founder_nlp_analysis/README.md

 founder_nlp_analysis
 ==============================

-Analyzing text of company founders
+Analyzing text of company founders to predict if a VC will invest or not.

 Project Organization
 ------------